DataSpell 2024.3 Help

 By default, all output files are stored in the project root directory.
 If needed, select Custom from the list of the output directories on the R Markdown toolbar and specify an alternative location for the output files.

-Click to open the output file in the browser.
+3. Click Open an output file in a browser to open the output file in the browser.

 You can present your R markdown content in a form of presentation.